publiccodenet/about/organization/roadmap.md

 ## Phase 0: get the organization founded

-Staff of Foundation for Public Code:
+Staff of the Foundation for Public Code:

 * Build team
 * Map potential members